 It creates a strong, nearly invisible yarn join that won’t come apart, and works well with most animal (wool), cellulose (cotton), and synthetic yarn fibers.
 You can learn more about what type of fiber you're working with by reading its yarn band label.

-The Russian Yarn Join won’t work with lace weight yarn, light fingering yarn, or sock yarn (fingering).
+The Russian Yarn Join won’t work with lace weight yarn, fingering or sock yarn.
 It’s also not recommended for knitting projects that use roving wool (single ply yarn), or novelty yarns (boucle, faux fur, chenille, etc.).
 The yarn needs to be substantial enough to run a tapestry needle through the center of and, unfortunately, these are often too thin or too irregular to do so.

 Okay, so we’ve covered why you might need to join yarn, knitting tools you need, how to make the Russian Yarn Join, and when (and when not) to use it.
 Now, let’s sum up with the pros and cons of this yarn join.